Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Proof of the splitting formula

-\subsection{Toric strata assumption}
+\subsection{Toric Strata Assumption}

-In fact, as shown in the following theorem, any idealized log smooth scheme being a toric variety whose logarithmic stratification same as the toric stratification can be embedded into a large toric variety with canonical toric log structure.
+In the following two results, we show that the gluing strata $V_p$ in the Assumption \ref{toricassumption} are isomorphic to toric strata of toric varieties.

+\begin{proposition} Suppose there is a log point $B = \spec(\kk\rightarrow Q_B)$ with $Q_B$ a toric monoid, and a log morphism $X\rightarrow B$ satisfying Assumption \ref{toricassumption}.
+Then, for each logarithmic stratum $V_p$, there is an idealized log structure $\cK_p$ on $V_p$, such that $V_p$ is idealized log smooth. \end{proposition} \begin{proof} As $B$ is a log point, we define an idealized structure on $B$ with ideal $K_B = Q_B\backslash\{0\}$.
+It determines an idealized structure on $X$ such that $X\rightarrow B$ is ideally strict.
+Following Construction \ref{constructionidealizedconstruction}, we construct an idealized structure $\cK_{V_p}$ on $V_p$, determined by the pullback of $\cK_X$ and the ideal sheaf of $V_p$ in $X$.
+By \cite[Variant IV.3.1.21]{LogAlgebraicGeometry}, the idealized log scheme $V_p$ is idealized log \etale over log scheme $X$, hence is idealized log smooth over $B$.
+As $B$ is idealized log smooth, the log stratum $V_p$ is idealized log smooth. \end{proof}

-\begin{theorem} Suppose $X$ is an idealized log smooth scheme over $\kk$, with Zariski log structure $\cM_X$ and idealized structure $\cK_X$.
-Let $\Sigma(X)$ be the tropicalization of $X$.
-Suppose $X$ satisfies that \begin{enumerate} \item The underlying scheme $\ul{X}$ is a toric variety of fan $(\Sigma, N)$.
+\begin{theorem} Suppose $X$ is a fine, saturated idealized log smooth scheme with Zariski log structure $\cM_X$ and idealized structure $\cK_X$.
+Assume $\ol{\cM}_X$ is globally generated.
+Suppose further that $X$ satisfies the following conditions: \begin{enumerate} \item The underlying scheme $\ul{X}$ is a toric variety.